 People feel more trusting and heard when they share their experiences and questions can be a really easy way to break the ice and get them chatting.

-If you are using Seismic as part of the WAG Business Program, there are great prompts at each check-in to have conversation starters, such as:
+If you are using the software we recommend here at WAG, Seismic, as part of the Seismic Business Program, there are great prompts at each check-in to have conversation starters, such as: